-I teach maths to A Level, science to IGCSE, Scholarship, Common Entrance, 11+ and reading.
+I teach maths to A Level, science to IGCSE, Maths 13+ Scholarship, 13+ Common Entrance, 11+ pre-tests and reading.
 I also offer supervised revision and past paper practice for a small number of GCSE and A Level students.

 Reading is always taught using the Toe by Toe reading scheme written by Keda Cowling.
 This is a wonderful way to teach reading systematically from scratch or to quickly diagnose and rectify gaps in a student’s reading skills.
 Once they have learnt to read using such a clear, logical progression then their spelling automatically improves.
 I have had great success with this approach with pupils from ages 6-17, including very dyslexic students.